 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-Gore Creek is fishing well with sustained higher flows and mild weather.
-This is a great time of year to get out and fish as trout spent the last few months sheltered below a thick layer of ice with minimal food sources.
-As such, trout are not terribly selective when it comes to your flies.
+Flows at Gore Creek have been fairly consistent on the whole, but we are seeing continual intraday swings given changes in air temp.
+With this in mind, come prepared for changes in water clarity and some color.
 We’re seeing a variety of bugs in and on the water, so come prepared to mix it up.
-While trout are holding in the pronounced sections most of the day, they are beginning to spread out into the slower riffles and seams.
-Nymphing continues to be the most effective mode of fishing, however, surface action is really picking up.
+Trout are favoring the soft water and areas along the banks where they can catch a break from comparatively higher flows.
+Nymphing continues to be the most effective mode of fishing.
 When nymphing, keep it simple with searcher/attractor patterns as well as some stonefly nymphs, caddis larva and midge larva/pupa.
-Worms are always a good option when water clarity decreases, as well.
+Worms are always a good option with low water clarity.
 Otherwise, dry droppers are an effective and stealthy option.
 When fishing dry droppers, lead with a small attractor dry fly like an Elk Hair Caddis, Micro Chubby Chernobyl, Amy's Ant or Hippie Stomper.
 Trail any of those flies with 12 to 18 inches of tippet (or 1.5X the depth of the water) followed by one or more smaller nymphs.
 As far as trailer nymphs go, Guide's Choice Hare's Ears, Flashback PTs, Rainbow Warriors and red Copper Johns are all productive.
 Otherwise, keep an eye out for surface action and actively rising trout.
 Midges are present in high numbers and the BWO hatch has been great as well.
 If you see actively rising trout, rig up a dry or dry dropper and focus on the soft water where trout are looking up.

 For many years, Gore Creek was a hidden gem in the ski town of Vail, CO.
 However, after receiving Gold Medal status, anglers began showing this small creek more love.
 The Gold Medal stretch starts at the Red Sandstone Creek confluence on the west end of town and runs west to the Eagle River confluence.
 Gore Creek originates in the Gore Range and flows west through the town of Vail and feeds into the Eagle River a few miles west of town.
 While the most popular stretch runs from the Golf Course in East Vail through the Gold Medal stretch west of Vail proper, the upper stretch provides anglers the opportunity to catch brook and cutthroat trout.
 The primary stretch contains small – medium sized rainbow and brown trout.
 Anglers willing to explore both stretches will have the unique opportunity to achieve a Grand Slam, catching brook, cutthroat, rainbow and brown trout in a single day.
 Aside from the heart of winter and peak runoff, Gore Creek fishes well most of the year.
 Our favorite seasons to fish this creek are summer (post runoff), fall and early winter.